- Squaw mint

 For Healthcare Professionals

-An essential oil or tea derived from the leaves and flowering tops of the plant, pennyroyal is used in folklore medicine to induce abortion, alleviate menstrual symptoms, to treat inflammatory conditions, chronic bronchitis, minor ailments and colic in infants.
-Small amounts of the oil are approved by the Food and Drug Administration for use as a flavoring agent.
+An essential oil or tea derived from the leaves and flowering tops of the plant, pennyroyal was used in folk medicine to induce abortion, alleviate menstrual symptoms, and to treat inflammatory conditions, chronic bronchitis, and minor ailments.
+The oil itself is highly toxic, and is not recommended for internal use.

-Pennyroyal oil contains several monoterpenes, principally pulegone, which has known toxic effects on the liver and lungs.
-Oxidative metabolites of pugelone, such as menthofuran, are oxidized further by cytochrome P450 to reactive intermediates that form adducts with cellular proteins and cause organ damage (4).
+Pennyroyal oil contains several monoterpenes, principally pulegone, to which toxic effects on the liver and lungs are attributed.
+Oxidative metabolites of pugelone such as menthofuran are oxidized further by cytochrome P450 to reactive intermediates that form adducts with cellular proteins and cause organ damage (4).

 Ingestion of pennyroyal oil in adults or tea in children causes severe toxicity (4) (5), including hepatic failure, acute renal failure, coagulopathies, metabolic acidosis, GI hemorrhage, pulmonary congestion with consolidation, cerebral edema, seizures, disseminated intravascular coagulation, and death.